sogutemir/SpringCleanArchitectureCQRS/README.md

   Follows DDD principles to encapsulate business logic within domain models, ensuring that domain behavior is consistent and follows business rules.

 - **Event-Driven Architecture**:
   Uses Kafka for event-driven communication between services, enabling asynchronous processing and decoupling of services.

+- **Kafka Retry and Callback Mechanism**:
+  Implements Kafka callback and retry mechanisms to ensure messages are sent reliably and handle errors gracefully.
+This includes retrying failed messages and acknowledging successful ones.

+- **Payment Validation**:
+  The system ensures that any payment-related operation verifies the existence of a payment record before proceeding.
+This prevents issues where messages might be processed out of order, causing foreign key constraint violations.

 - **Spring Boot**:
   Leverages Spring Boot for dependency injection, REST API development, and integration with other enterprise features like validation and security.

-- **Kafka Integration**:
-  Uses Kafka for event-driven communication between services, supporting the scalability and decoupling of the system.
-Specifically:
-  - **Order Events**: When an order is created, an `OrderEvent` is published to Kafka.
-  - **Payment Processing**: A Kafka listener in the `PaymentCreateUseCase` listens for order events and processes payments.
-If the user's balance is insufficient, the order status is set to `CANCELLED`.
-  - **Notification Handling**: A Kafka listener in the `HandlePaymentMessage` listens for payment events and creates notifications with appropriate statuses.

 - **Maven**:
   The project is built and managed using Maven, ensuring easy dependency management, build automation, and continuous integration.

 ## Kafka Integration

-The project uses Kafka to enable communication between the order and payment services.
+The project uses Kafka to enable communication between the order, payment, and notification services.
 Kafka is used to decouple the services, allowing them to scale independently and ensuring loose coupling in the architecture.

 ### Order Creation Flow with Kafka